Benefits of the Ayurveda diet and its downside

 How does it work and do we get the benefits of the Ayurveda diet?

-Eating mindfully and eating foods that are appropriate for your dosha, or constitutional type, is an important part of an Ayurvedic diet.
-You can identify what foods to eat based on your dosha’s energy level to improve your general well-being.
+An Ayurvedic diet emphasises attentive eating and foods that are appropriate for your dosha, or constitutional type.
+You can improve your overall health by determining which foods to eat based on your dosha’s energy level.

-The benefits of the Ayurveda diet depend on when, how, and what to eat based on your dosha, or kind of body.
+The benefits of the Ayurvedic diet are determined by when, how, and what to consume based on your dosha, or kind of body.

 To help you decide which dosha is ideal for you, here are a few key characteristics: